 - Housing Code for Rental Properties/Chapter 14 of City Ordinances

-- Rental Housing License and Registration Form (PDF Format)
+- City of Houghton Rental Housing License & Registration Form

-- Chapter 3 of IPMC Regarding General Requirements (PDF Format)
+- Chapter 3 of IPMC Regarding General Requirements IPMC General Requirements

 - Temporary Absence Registration Form (PDF Format)